Hard hat vs. safety helmets: What's the difference? [New info]

 Hard hats are being replaced by a more modern version of the popular head protection necessity – the safety helmet.
 This transition brings some much-needed upgrades to one of the most used personal protective equipment pieces on the job – and for good reason.

-Bottom line – with concerns like the ones above, it could be time to replace your hard hat with a safety helmet.
+When this is the case, compliance could become a big problem, increasing the potential for injury.
+The bottom line is that it could be time to replace your hard hat with a safety helmet.

-The concept behind better protection and fit for head protection isn’t new – it’s been around for years in the sporting world.
+The need for better protection and fit regarding head protection isn’t new – it’s been around for years in the sporting world.

 In fact, the same protection methods used in mountain climbing, biking, and other sports have been worked into the safety helmet design, with some featuring better side impact protection and a more secure and ergonomic fit for the wearer’s head.

-The idea is that these upgrades will offer better functionality and comfort for head protection that’s used on the job – just like it does for sport-lovers and athletes.
+The idea is that these upgrades will offer better functionality and comfort for head protection used on the job—just like it does for sports lovers and athletes.

 Additional features, such as added front, side, and back protection; shorter brims for better visibility; and secure adjustable chin straps, are included to keep the PPE fastened to the head in dangerous situations (for example, a fall from a ladder or scaffolding).